nairohit2812/cv/README.md

 # cv

-This repository contains files related to my resume built in various technologies.
+This repository contains files related to my resume built using only HTML.
-It's a WIP repository.